DeepLabCut/DeepLabCut-Workshop-Materials/summer_course2020.md

 ### **Module 1: getting started on your own data**

-What you need: any videos where you can clearly see the animals/objects, etc.
+What you need: any videos where you can see the animals/objects, etc.
 You can use our demo videos, grab some from the internet, or use whatever older data you have.
 Any camera, color/monchrome, etc will work.
-Find diverse videos, and label well is the goal :)
+Find diverse videos, and label what you want to track well :)

    - **Slides:** [Overview of starting new projects](https://github.com/DeepLabCut/DeepLabCut-Workshop-Materials/blob/master/part1-labeling.pdf)
    - **READ ME PLEASE:** [DeepLabCut, the science](rdcu.be/4Rep)